mattbrictson/capistrano-mb/README.md

 ### 4. Choose which recipes to auto-run

-Most of the capistrano-fiftyfive recipes are designed to run automatically as part of `cap [stage] deploy`.
-Several recipes also contribute to `cap [stage] provision`, for installing and setting up various bits of the Rails infrastructure, like nginx, unicorn, and postgres.
+Most of the capistrano-fiftyfive recipes are designed to run automatically as part of `cap <stage> provision`, for installing and setting up various bits of the Rails infrastructure, like nginx, unicorn, and postgres.
+Some recipes also contribute to the `cap <stage> deploy` process.

 *This auto-run behavior is fully under your control.*  In your `deploy.rb`, set `:fiftyfive_recipes` to an array of the desired recipes.
-If you don't want a recipe to execute as part of `deploy`, simply omit it from the list.
+If you don't want a recipe to execute as part of `deploy`/`provision`, simply omit it from the list.

-This list will suffice for most out-of-the-box Rails apps.
+The following list will suffice for most out-of-the-box Rails apps.
 The order of the list is not important.

     set :fiftyfive_recipes, %w(
       aptitude